For all behavioral health professionals

 PROFESSIONS, VOCATIONS, AND BUSINESSES, CHAPTER 57, IDAHO TELEHEALTH ACCESS ACT

 54-5704.
 SCOPE OF PRACTICE.
 A provider offering telehealth services must at all times act within the scope of the provider's license and according to all applicable laws and rules, including, but not limited to, this chapter and the community standard of care.

 54-5705.
 PROVIDER-PATIENT RELATIONSHIP.
-(1) If a provider offering telehealth services in his or her practice does not have an established provider-patient relationship with a person seeking such services, the provider shall take appropriate steps to establish a provider-patient relationship by use of two-way audio and visual interaction; provided however, that the applicable Idaho community standard of care must be satisfied.
+(1) If a provider offering telehealth services in his or her practice does not have an established provider-patient relationship with a person seeking such services, the provider shall take appropriate steps to establish a provider-patient relationship by the use of two-way audio and visual interaction; provided, however, that the applicable Idaho community standard of care must be satisfied.
 Nothing in this section shall prohibit electronic communications: